-The Hotel Management Certificate introduces the student to the basic management techniques and administrative practices and procedures of the hotel industry.
-Individuals completing this course of study are qualified for entry level management positions within the industry.
+The Hotel Management certificate introduces students to the basic management techniques and administrative practices and procedures of the hotel industry.
+Individuals completing this course of study are qualified for entrylevel management positions within the industry.
 The certificate program focuses on the following areas of study: principles of food and beverage control, hospitality human resource management, hospitality financial management, hospitality marketing, guest room maintenance, front office procedures and facilities management.